Main - TT BASICS

 The Sports Car Club of America, INC. (SCCA) is a 501(c)4 nonprofit organization incorporated in the state of Connecticut, dedicated to owning, operating, and preserving sports cars; arranging and regulating sports car events and exhibitions; encouraging safe and sportsmanlike conduct on public highways; and developing technical information relevant to these purposes.

-Time Trials are a competition in which competitors vie for the fastest lap or elapsed time to complete a designated course.
-Time Trials competitors may share track, but these events are not wheel-to-wheel competitions.
+Time Trials is the term for competition in which competitors vie for the fastest lap or elapsed time to complete a designated course.
+Time Trials competitors may share the track or course, but these events are not wheel-to-wheel competitions.

 Time Trials are a dangerous sport that can result in serious injury or death.
 Participation in all aspects of the sport is voluntary.
 The ultimate responsibility for participant and vehicle safety lies with the participant, vehicle owner, driver, and crew members.